playmeld/playmeld-starter/README.md

 - In Unity Hub Go to "Projects" section
 - Click on an arrow next to "Open" button and choose "Add project from disk"

-As a final step in text editor open `ProjectSettings.asset` and update `productName`, `metroPackageName` and `metroApplicationDescription`

 ### 2. Clone repository

 If you are familiar with git, use this option.